NMcHale029/deep-learning-challenge/Report.md

-# deep-learning-challenge
-Dependencies include:
-- train_test_split from sklearn.model_selection
-- StandardScaler from sklearn.preprocessing
-- tensorflow as tf
-- pandas as pd

 # Overview

 Alphabet Soup wants a tool that can help it select the applicants for funding with the best chance of success in their ventures.
 Using the dataset, a binary classifier model is created to predict whether applicants will be successful if funded by Alphabet Soup.

 The dataset is a CSV containing more than 34,000 organizations that have received funding from Alphabet Soup over the years.
 Within this dataset the following columns: